Joaquín Plaza

-Francisco Joaquín Plaza Molina (born 25 July 2004), known as Joaquín Plaza, is an Argentine footballer who plays as a striker for Chilean Primera División club Deportes Limache.
+Francisco Joaquín Plaza Molina (born 25 July 2004), known as Joaquín Plaza, is an Argentine footballer who plays as a striker for Chilean club Concón National.

 Club career

 Born in Maipú, Argentina, Plaza was with Deportivo Maipú and Independiente Rivadavia before joining Newell's Old Boys in January 2021.
 During 2023, he was loaned out to Defensores de Belgrano de Villa Ramallo and Fundación Amigos del Deportes (FADEP).
 Back to Newell's Old Boys, he signed his first professional contract on 8 October 2024 and made his debut with the first team in the 2–0 away loss against Central Córdoba de Santiago del Estero on 8 February 2025.

 In the second half of 2025, Plaza moved to Chile and signed with Deportes Limache on a deal for two years.
 He scored his first goal in the 4–0 win against Audax Italiano on 11 August 2025.
+In March 2026, he moved to Concón National.

 Personal life

 His father was a professional footballer for Deportivo Maipú.